maxwellhankner/code-refactor/README.md

 Welcome the the Horiseon website!

-Here, you can get a feel for just a few of the things our company is all about.
+Here, you can get a feel for just a few of the things our company is all about

-We are fully equipt to take you brand to the next level.
+We are fully equipt to take you brand to the next level

-Contact our team for more information and a free consultation.
+Contact our team for more information and a free consultation

 ## As a Developer

 ### Welcome to the Horiseon website!

-This is a great example of what a companies website could look like.
+This is a great example of what a companies website could look like

-Feel free to copy and 'pasta' the code for your own use.
+Feel free to copy and 'pasta' the code for your own use

 ### Features: